Common Pre-Commit Errors and How to Solve Them

 The fix

-If you are trying to create your own hook, make sure you have committed a .pre-commit-hooks.yaml file to the repository, and be sure to check out my How to Create a Pre-Commit Hook article for a complete walkthrough of the process.
+If you are trying to create your own hook, make sure you have committed a .pre-commit-hooks.yaml file to the repository, and be sure to check out my Pre-Commit Hook Creation Guide for a complete walkthrough of the process.

 If you are using a hook from someone else, make sure the repository actually supports usage with pre-commit: if the .pre-commit-hooks.yaml file does not exist in the top-level of the repository, they do not support it.